October 22-23, 2025 at the UC Davis Conference Center

 The California Active Transportation Program Symposium is a two-day event co-hosted by the California Transportation Commission and Caltrans with support from the Active Transportation Resource Center.
 The Symposium brings together local, regional, state, and Tribal governments to learn, share knowledge, and network with other agency staff, planners, engineers, public health professionals, and active transportation champions implementing active transportation projects.
 This two-day event will include inspiring speakers, interactive workshops, breakout sessions, and opportunities to connect with partners to further your work.
 The 2025 event will be the first in-person symposium since 2019, with the 2021 event held virtually.

-Early Bird: $50 (through August 31, 2025)
+Early Bird: $50 (through August 31, 2025) SOLD OUT

-Standard: $75 (September 1 – October 14, 2025)
+Standard: $75 (September 1 – October 14, 2025) SOLD OUT

 Registration includes: